evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_50_e-tron/_index.md

 <figcaption><h4>Audi Q4 50 e-tron</h4></figcaption></figur>

-### Second-row seat
+### Second-row seats

+You can choose two seat types for the second row in the Audi Q4 50 e-tron.

+The standard option is a three-seat bench with a 60:40 split where you can fold each section separately to increase the cargo space.
+In addition, the following functionalities are available.

-The second row has a standard three-seat bench with a 40:20:40 split where you can fold each section separately to increase the cargo space.
+The second option is a three-seat bench with a 40:20:40 split where you can fold each section separately to increase the cargo space.
 In addition, the following functionalities are available.

 ## Climate system